inyama/TestTask_Python/README.md

 Now it contains only one test key, so you need to create new keys and add them into this file.
 Script in multithreading mode does not support *-r* option.
 Also *-ig* option switched on by default.
 So it will not stop on errors and after reload will start from the beginning of the list.

-## How to
-If you want to know how to add Watson and Twitter keys see How_to.pdf attached file